vstppen/tumorCode-release/README.md

 # A Stabilized Numerical Framework for Necrotic Tumor Growth

-This repository contains the code for the paper *“A Stabilized Numerical Framework for Necrotic Tumor Growth via Coupled Boundary Integral and Obstacle Solvers.”*
+This repository contains the code for the paper *“A Stabilized Numerical Framework for Necrotic Tumor Growth via Coupled Boundary Integral and Obstacle Solvers”*.